 - 300 DPI minimum for all print covers (paperback and hardcover).
 This is non-negotiable for print approval.

 - 300 DPI recommended for ebook covers.
-KDP accepts 72 DPI ebook covers, but Kindle Paperwhite and Oasis render at 300 PPI — your cover will look soft if you upload lower resolution.
+KDP technically accepts 72 DPI ebook covers, but Kindle Paperwhite and Oasis render at 300 PPI.
+Your cover will look soft on modern devices if you upload lower resolution.

 - Rasterize at 300 DPI before export.
 Do not upscale low-resolution source images.

-- Check placed image DPI.
+- Check effective DPI of every placed image.
 A 72 DPI image stretched across a 300 DPI canvas prints pixelated.
-Effective DPI = native pixel dimensions / physical size in inches.
+Effective DPI = native pixel dimensions divided by physical size in inches.

 The effective DPI trap

 Your document can be set to 300 DPI while containing images that print at far lower resolution.
-If you drop a 1500 x 2000 pixel photo into a 6x9 inch cover, its effective DPI is 250 x 222 — below KDP's threshold.
+If you drop a 1,500 x 2,000 pixel photo into a 6x9 inch cover, its effective DPI is 250 x 222, below KDP's threshold.
 Always check the effective resolution of every placed image before exporting.
+The blurry cover diagnostic guide walks through this in detail.

 Print covers